Kidel/AGIW-Bing/README.md

 # AGIW-Bing
 A set of scripts for web scraping using Bing, made for the [AGIW](https://sites.google.com/site/roma3agiw/) course at University.

-It allows to search and download many keywords from Bing at once.
+It can search many keywords from Bing at once and download the results, saving them as html files.
 Requires one or more Bing API keys.

-The scripts work in parallel and may require a lot of memory, but the configuration allows tuning.
+All the scripts work in parallel and may require a lot of memory, but the configuration allows tuning.

 #### Table of Contents
  - [Config](#config)